coralproject/ask-docs/docs_dir/products/askuserguide.md

 ####Standalone Gallery

 When you publish your gallery, it creates a standalone webpage that can be linked to or shared.
+You can only create one gallery per form.